green-code-initiative/ecoCode-common/doc/HOWTO.md

 1. Create a fork of [SonarSource/sonar-update-center-properties](https://github.com/SonarSource/sonar-update-center-properties.git) and clone it locally
 2. Create a new branch
-3. Change corresponding plugin metadata file (for `ecocode-java`: [ecocodejava.properties](https://github.com/SonarSource/sonar-update-center-properties/blob/master/ecocodejava.properties), for `ecocode-php`: [ecocodephp.properties](https://github.com/SonarSource/sonar-update-center-properties/blob/master/ecocodephp.properties), for `ecocode-python`: [ecocodepython.properties](https://github.com/SonarSource/sonar-update-center-properties/blob/master/ecocodepython.properties)):
+3. Change corresponding plugin metadata file (for `creedengo-java`: [creedengojava.properties](https://github.com/SonarSource/sonar-update-center-properties/blob/master/ecocodejava.properties), for `creedengo-php`: [creedengophp.properties](https://github.com/SonarSource/sonar-update-center-properties/blob/master/ecocodephp.properties), for `creedengo-python`: [creedengopython.properties](https://github.com/SonarSource/sonar-update-center-properties/blob/master/ecocodepython.properties)):
    - Append new version to `publicVersions` value (comma separated value)
    - Add following properties (where `X.X.X` is new release to publish):
      - `X.X.X.description`: a summary of main changes for user for this version